 If you’re wondering what the criminal defense law is in your specific situation and how it impacts your case, let’s start the conversation today.
 During a free consultation either in person or virtually, I’m here to help Californians examine the details of their case and then offer next steps to help you achieve favorable outcomes that have your best interests in mind.

-Contact me right away to receive a free consultation regarding the criminal law situation you’re currently facing in California.
+Contact me right away to receive a low-cost consultation regarding the criminal law situation you’re currently facing in California.